 Browse our Offerings!

-Our 2017 Catalogue (PDF) lists 345 book titles grouped into over 75 themed series.
+Our 2018 Catalogue lists 345 book titles grouped into over 75 themed series.

 How it Works

-- Browse the catalogue of available discussion topics and the roster of available scholars, and review our R&D Guidelines and FAQs.
+- Browse the catalogue of available discussion topics and review our R&D Guidelines and FAQs.

-- Contact VHC to check on the availability of a series or book title.
-Contact a scholar to set a tentative schedule for the series, and discuss any special arrangements.
+- Contact a facilitator to set a tentative schedule for the series, and discuss any special arrangements.